Airtable-Labs/upsert-examples/data_source_examples/servicenow/using_pyairtable/README.md

 This code is based on
-[the generic pyAirtable upsert example]((.../../../../../javascript/using_pyAirtable/)) and uses [pyAirtable](https://github.com/gtalarico/pyairtable) (maintained by our community) to interact with the Airtable REST API and [ServiceNow's python connector](https://github.com/ServiceNow/PySNC) to interact with
+[the generic pyAirtable upsert example]((.../../../../../javascript/using_pyAirtable/)) and uses [pyAirtable](https://github.com/gtalarico/pyairtable) (maintained by the community) to interact with the Airtable REST API and [ServiceNow's python connector](https://github.com/ServiceNow/PySNC) to interact with
 [ServiceNow's Table API](https://docs.servicenow.com/en-US/bundle/utah-api-reference/page/integrate/inbound-rest/concept/c_TableAPI.html).